aws/aws-app-mesh-controller-for-k8s/docs/guide/troubleshooting.md

 "Error from server (found multiple matching virtualGateways for namespace: namespace, expecting 1 but found N"
 ```
 You will see an error similar to above if you try to create a gateway route in a namespace which has been associated with multiple virtual gateways.
-Virtual Gateway selects namespace using namespace selector and a given namespace is expected to have only 1 Virtual Gateway.
+Virtual Gateway selects namespace using namespace selector and it selects all GatewayRoutes present in that namespace.
 If there are 2 Virtual Gateways
-pointing to same namespace then you would see the above error.
+for same GatewayRoute in a given namespace then you would see the above error.
 For more details refer [LiveDocs Virtual Gateway section](../reference/vgw.md)

 ## mTLS - Common Issues